 Along with specific vehicle limits, there are also instances where both parties involved in a car wreck carry umbrella polices, which provide additional coverage.
 Corporations often have umbrella insurance policies.
-To learn more about how much you can borrow for your Florida car accident cash advance, check out the section of the Bridgeway Legal Funding site.
+To learn more about how much you can borrow for your Florida car accident cash advance, check out the “How much funding can I get against my car accident lawsuit?” section of the Bridgeway Legal Funding site.

 What else can I do to obtain a pre-settlement advance?

 There are few steps you can take to get pre-settlement funding when you’re in a car accident in Florida:

 - Hire a qualified attorney that specializes in motor accidents

 - Keep good records of the car accident and your injury